How to avoid discrimination in job specs and adverts

 There are also specific exceptions in the Act permitting jobs to be restricted to a particular group in very limited circumstances, for example, on the basis of religion or belief.
 Generally, exceptions need to be objectively justified.

-If you’re still concerned about avoiding discrimination, call 01782 338787 or email firstname.lastname@example.org and let an experienced and knowledgeable recruitment specialist give your job specification and advert a thorough check.
+If you’d like to find out more about how to avoid discrimination when recruiting, call 01782 338787 or email email@example.com and let an experienced and knowledgeable recruitment specialist give your job specification and advert a thorough check.